-The CETP exam will be based on the CAASPR National Competency Profiles.
+The CETP exam was based on the CAASPR National Competency Profiles.
 The Competencies were developed over a lengthy period by working groups composed of new and experienced audiologists and speech-language pathologists, educators, regulators, representatives of Speech-Language and Audiology Canada and Canadian Academy of Audiology, and expert consultants.
-CAASPR has also provided blueprints for the CETP Exam.
+CAASPR provided blueprints for the CETP Exam.
 To view the National Competency Profiles and the CETP Exam Blueprints please click here.

 - Once approved for exam eligibility, Exam candidates will receive further information regarding examination enrollment via the email address they provide in their CAASPR Portal account.

 - Additional examination information is available in the Examination Candidate Handbook and on the CAASPR website.

 - CAASPR will provide further information updates via the CAASPR website and to approved examination candidates via their CAASPR portal provided email.

 - Individuals wishing to challenge the examination must first obtain examination eligibility approval by applying through the CAASPR Portal.
 Exam candidates are encouraged to apply early on the CAASPR website.

 CAASPR and the Exam administrator remain committed to ensuring that the national examination adheres to principles of fairness, privacy, psychometric integrity, security and safety.
 For more information about the exam, please see the CAASPR CETP FAQs.